 “Getting a real grasp of research methods and statistics is the single biggest challenge that psychology students face in their course.”, said Jim.
 "We've all had the “ah-ha!” experience of having something explained to us with simple examples ‘switching on the light’ in a way that struggling for hours with an arid textbook never quite manages.
 That’s our aim with this course.”

-Neil Frude has taught social psychology at the OUPS revision weekends for many years and is noted for his lively, engaging and inspiring style.
-He is a consultant clinical psychologist and the clinical research director for the clinical psychology training course in South Wales.
+Professor Neil Frude is a Consultant Clinical Psychologist.
+He was the Clinical Research Director of the South Wales Doctoral Training Course in Clinical Psychology for 16 years and was involved in the selection process throughout that time.
+He also acted as an External Examiner for six other clinical psychology training courses and has taught on many professional psychology training courses including those in counselling psychology, educational psychology, health psychology and forensic psychology.
+Neil has taught research methods and social psychology at the OUPS revision weekends for many years and is noted for his lively, engaging and inspiring style.
 He is also the author of “A Guide to SPSS” published by Palgrave Macmillan and – in a somewhat different key - he performed as a stand-up comedian for 16 nights at the Edinburgh Fringe in 2004.

 Jim Handley has tutored on Open University cognitive psychology courses since 1997 and is a regular at the OUPS revision weekend.
 He has a reputation for inspiring, informative and entertaining presentations.
 As a HCPC registered Occupational Psychologist he uses psychology to solve real world problems, for example: influencing behaviour to help organisations reduce their energy consumption/carbon footprint; and helping individuals and groups improve their psychological well-being and resilience.

 Please remember to bring your own laptops to this workshop